AmineFrj/Rlwk/README.md

 # Regularized Lasso-Weighted k-means (RLwk)

-**RLWK** is an experimental implementation of a K-Means clustering variant, designed to evaluate different initialization strategies and their impact on metrics such as NMI, ARI, and Silhouette Score.
-This project is intended for research and comparative analysis.
+**RLWK** is a simple and efficient Python implementation of a feature-weighted K-Means clustering algorithm tailored for text data.
+It is particularly useful for exploring and interpreting large textual corpora.
+RLWK introduces a feature weighting mechanism that helps identify the most informative words within each cluster.

+This project is lightweight, easy to run, and designed to be used as a base for testing initialization strategies, parameter tuning, or cluster analysis.
+It also includes tools to assist in visualizing clustering results and supports using Large Language Models (LLMs) like ChatGPT as a post-processing step to summarize and interpret clusters.

 ## Project Structure

 ```
 RLWK/
+├── coclust/               # Implementation of spherical k-means
-├── notebooks/           # Jupyter notebooks for experimentation
+├── new_data/              # Benchmark datasets
-├── src/                 # Main source code
+├── RLWK/                  # Main source code
+    ├── rlwk.py            # Core functionnalities of Rlwk
+    └── top_terms_utils.py # Visualization of top terms utilities
 ├── requirements.txt       # Python dependencies
-├── Dockerfile           # Docker image for Jupyter environment
+├── Dockerfile             # Docker image
 ├── docker-compose.yml     # Docker Compose configuration
 └── README.md              # This file
 ```

 ## Quick Start with Docker